Invited Speakers

 Annette Breckwoldt *

-Leibniz Centre for Tropical Marine Research (ZMT) Bremen
+Leibniz Centre for Tropical Marine Research (ZMT), Bremen

 Annette Breckwoldt is an interdisciplinary marine scientist at the Leibniz Centre for Tropical Marine Research (ZMT) in Bremen (Germany).
 She is co-leading ZMT’s Programme Area 5 (Ocean Literacy, Equity and Leadership), and is co-PI of the binational project SOCPacific2R (A Sea of Connections: valuing reef passages in the South Pacific region; Website: socpacific.link).
 She collaborates on additional inter- and transdisciplinary projects for the sustainable use and protection of coastal marine spaces and to address complex issues in marine resource management, conservation and ocean-human relations.
 Her research focuses on marine social sciences, science-stakeholder interactions, participatory research methods, small-scale and subsistence fisheries, local knowledge and realities of resource use, environment and development of small island states, inter- and transdisciplinary approaches to sustainability.